patrickf2000/as/Readme.md

 ### Syntax

 Asmx86 uses the Intel syntax.
 Its very close to the NASM syntax, but there are a few differences.
-Please note that I may change some of this as time goes on, but I'll try not to make large breaking changes.

-Although there are separate .data and .text sections generated, you don't specify that in your source.
-At this point, the only thing supported in the data section are strings, so the assembler will take care of parsing and determining that.
-Strings are declared like this: ```MyString .string "Hello!\n"```.

-I'm still having issues getting external functions working, but the syntax is in place.
-For telling the assembler that you wish to use an external function, use ```extern MyFunc```.
-To make a function visible outside the compilation unit, use ```global MyFunc:```.
-Purely local functions are written as ```MyFunc:```.
+I'll write more on the syntax as the project matures; for now, please see the test folder for examples.

 ### Instructions